 - To purchase your return ticket in advance.

-- Sign up for a credit card with no international transaction fees.
+- Sign up for a credit card with no international transaction fees (we use and recommend the Chase Sapphire Preferred credit card).

 - To call your credit card company and release your card for use in the Philippines.